Carchemish: History of research

 Carchemish has always been well known to scholars because of several references to it in the Bible (Jer.
 46:2; 2 Chr.
 35:20; Isa.
 10:9) and in Egyptian and Assyrian texts.
 In 1874, James H. Skene, British Consul at Aleppo proposed its identification.
 This was confirmed in 1876 by George Smith.
-Carchemish had been previously identified, incorrectly, with the Classical city of Circesium, at the confluence of the Khabur River and the Euphrates; while some early scholars thought that Jarabulus could be Hierapolis Bambyce, that site is actually located at Manbij in Syria.
+Carchemish had been previously identified, incorrectly, with the Classical city of Circesium, at the confluence of the Khabur River and the Euphrates.

 Between 1878 and 1881 soundings were conducted by Consul Patrick Henderson on behalf of the British Museum.
 Between 1911 and 1914 full excavations were conducted under the direction of D. G. Hogarth.
 In 1911 on the field there were D. G. Hogarth himself, R. C. Thompson, and T. E. Lawrence ("Lawrence of Arabia"), from 1912 to 1914 C. L. Woolley and T. E. Lawrence, while a last campaign took place in 1920 with C. L. Woolley and Philip Langstaffe Ord Guy.
 Excavations were interrupted in 1914 by World War I and then ended in 1920 with the Turkish War of Independence.
 These expeditions uncovered substantial remains of the Assyrian and Neo-Hittite periods, including defensive structures, temples, palaces, and numerous basalt statues and reliefs with Luwian hieroglyphic inscriptions.
 Between 1956 and 1998, the whole site had been mined by the Turkish Land Forces.

 With the completion in February 2011 of mine clearing operations on the Turkish portion of the site, archaeological work was resumed in September 2011.
 Excavations in the Inner and Outer Towns were carried out by a joint Turco-Italian team from the Universities of Bologna, Gaziantep, and University of Istanbul under the direction of Prof. Dr. Nicolò Marchetti.

 The second season, from August to November 2012, brought several new art findings and archaeological discoveries, the most remarkable of which is Katuwa's Palace (c.
 900 BC) to the east of the Processional Entry.

 The third season, from May to October 2013, extended the exposure of Katuwa's palace, retrieving a cuneiform tablet with an exorcism in the name of the god Marduk, as well as the ruins of Lawrence's excavation house in the Inner Town, from which literally hundreds of fragments of sculptures and hieroglyphic inscriptions have been retrieved.